Top

 What Is Premises Liability?

-Premises liability is the legal concept that holds property owners and occupiers responsible when unsafe conditions on their premises lead to injury.
-These cases aren’t limited to slips and falls—though those are common.
-They also include negligent security incidents, swimming pool accidents, structural collapses, dog bites, and injuries involving poorly maintained stairwells, sidewalks, or parking lots.
+Premises liability is the legal concept that holds property owners and occupiers accountable when unsafe conditions on their property cause injury.
+These cases are not limited to slips and falls—though those are common.
+They also include negligent security incidents, swimming pool accidents, structural collapses, dog bites, and injuries caused by poorly maintained stairwells, sidewalks, or parking lots, among other types of incidents.

-To succeed in a premises liability case in Mississippi, you must show that the property owner or operator knew—or should have known—about the danger and failed to fix it or provide adequate warning.
-Our job as a Mississippi premises liability law firm is to investigate what happened, document how it could’ve been prevented, and demonstrate how that failure directly impacted your life.
+To succeed in a premises liability case in Mississippi, you must show that the property owner or operator knew (or should have known) about the danger and failed to correct it or provide an adequate warning.
+As a leading premises liability attorney in Mississippi, Mark Sledge works tirelessly to investigate what happened, document how the incident could have been prevented, and show exactly how that failure affected your life.

 Property Owner Responsibilities Under Mississippi Law

-Mississippi law classifies visitors into three groups: invitees (like customers), licensees (like social guests), and trespassers.
+Mississippi law classifies visitors into three groups: invitees (such as customers), licensees (such as social guests), and trespassers.
 Property owners owe the highest duty of care to invitees, including a duty to regularly inspect for hazards and address them in a timely manner.
-For licensees, they must warn of known dangers.
-Even trespassers may be protected in cases involving children under Mississippi’s attractive nuisance doctrine, which applies when a dangerous condition (like a pool or abandoned structure) is likely to attract a child who doesn’t understand the risks.
+For licensees, owners must warn of known dangers.
+Even trespassers may have protection in cases involving children under Mississippi’s attractive nuisance doctrine, which applies when a hazardous condition—such as a pool or abandoned structure—is likely to attract a child who does not understand the risks.

-No matter your classification, you may have a viable claim if the property owner’s negligence played a role in your injury.
-Our firm is skilled at analyzing complex premises liability laws and building strong cases that reflect how those rules apply to your specific situation.
+No matter your classification, you may have a viable claim if the property owner’s negligence contributed to your injury.
+Our firm analyzes complex premises liability laws and builds strong cases that demonstrate how these rules apply to your specific situation.

 a Mississippi Premises Liability Attorney